jian-li1/reddit-gpt/README.md

 This project focuses on finetuning the Llama 3 8B Instruct model on Reddit submissions and comments.
 Uses [Unsloth](https://github.com/unslothai/unsloth) for better training efficiency.

 ## Dataset
 This [torrent](https://academictorrents.com/details/20520c420c6c846f555523babc8c059e9daa8fc5) contains submissions and comments of the top 40,000 subreddits from June 2005 to December 2023, which are represented in separate zstandard files (more information [here](https://www.reddit.com/r/pushshift/comments/1akrhg3/separate_dump_files_for_the_top_40k_subreddits/)). ``build_db.py`` extracts the compressed files and dumps them into a SQLite database. ``build_train.py`` creates input-output pairs for the train dataset based on the submission, comments, and replies.
-The train dataset is also stored in the same SQLite database containing the submissions and comments.
+These pairs are then written to a JSON file.

 ## Usage
 Install the required libraries: